Fusion-Data-Company/Bristol-Development-AI-Platform/replit.md

-# Bristol Site Intelligence Platform
+# Real Estate Intelligence Platform

 ## Overview
-The Bristol Site Intelligence Platform is an enterprise-grade, AI-powered real estate development analysis tool for multifamily opportunities in Sunbelt markets.
-It provides comprehensive site analytics, interactive mapping, a proprietary 100-point Bristol scoring methodology, and real-time market intelligence.
-The platform integrates Bristol A.I.
-Elite v5.0, an AI assistant for advanced deal analysis.
+The Real Estate Intelligence Platform is an enterprise-grade, AI-powered real estate development analysis tool for multifamily opportunities in Sunbelt markets.
+It provides comprehensive site analytics, interactive mapping, a proprietary 100-point scoring methodology, and real-time market intelligence.
+The platform integrates advanced AI Elite v5.0, an AI assistant for advanced deal analysis.
 Its purpose is to deliver institutional-quality real estate analysis capabilities, supporting decisions related to IRR, NPV, cap rates, and LP/GP structures, with a vision to provide a Fortune 500-grade "boss agent" for developers.

 ### Competitor Watch System (Added 2025-01-20)
 Production-ready competitor monitoring system tracking real estate development activities across multiple jurisdictions: